 This is the initial public offering of the common stock of Quintana Energy Services Inc., a Delaware corporation.
-We are offering shares of our common stock.
+We are offering of our common stock.
 No public market currently exists for our common stock.
 We are an "emerging growth company" and are eligible for reduced reporting requirements.
 Please see "Risk Factors" and "Summary-Emerging Growth Company Status."

-The selling stockholders identified in this prospectus have granted to the underwriters an option to purchase up to common stock.
+common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.